 According to the document, these videos won’t consume any data unless a user chooses to download them, and users will be free to opt out of the recommendations by going to Settings, then Backgrounds and Downloads.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 If your phone happens to be offline when you want to grab YouTube recommended videos, the next time the user connects to a Wi-Fi network, your video will be automatically downloaded.

 The new feature can be easily disabled if you don’t want to receive download recommendations.
-But its a bad news for users in India and US, as YouTube is yet to bring the update here.
+But it is bad news for users in India and the US, as YouTube is yet to bring the update here.